DFE-Digital/architecture/capability/architecture-capability-framework.md

 ## Things to help you
 ### Objectives
-*Standard deliverables, expectations*
+*[Add standard deliverables, expectations]*
 ### Learning and development
-*Offer, recommended learning, shadowing / mentoring, how to access*
+*[Add offer, recommended learning, shadowing / mentoring, how to access]*
 ### Community

 There is a thriving architecture community in DfE.
-We meet up monthly, to show & tell good things that are happening in the architecture space and hear from wider Government, private sector, relevant suppliers and vendors on new, innovative solutions.
+We meet up monthly, to Show and Tell good things that are happening in the architecture space and hear from wider Government, private sector, relevant suppliers and vendors on new, innovative solutions.
 And just chew the fat and share knowledge.
 You don't have to be an architect to join in - we often hear from other business areas and those interested in what we're doing.
 If you want to get involved or have something to share, drop us a line in the [Architecture team](mailto:architecture.governance@education.gov.uk).

 The conversation continues on the following channels: